Updated November 2021

 Content marketing has transitioned from a competitive advantage to an absolute necessity for successful B2B marketers.
 It’s now a detrimental factor to drive search visibility, social media engagement, as well as traffic and conversions.

 But, basic content simply won’t cut it anymore.
-To be successfully, B2B marketers need to craft, publish and promote truly exceptional content.
+To be successful, B2B marketers need to craft, publish and promote truly exceptional content.
 This means that you can no longer think of content marketing as an “extra,” but need to think strategically and proactively about your efforts.
-In order to do this, you’ll need to build a well-thought out B2B content strategy.
+In order to do this, you’ll need to build a well thought-out B2B content marketing strategy.

 Your Complete B2B Content Strategy Checklist

-To help get started and guide your ongoing efforts, here’s a complete content marketing strategy checklist.
-Apply these steps and best practices, and I bet you’ll start seeing better results from your content marketing initiatives – everything from keyword rankings to traffic, and conversions.
+To help get started and guide your ongoing efforts, here’s a complete content marketing strategy checklist that is geared toward B2B audiences.
+Apply these steps and best practices, and you’ll start seeing better results from your content marketing initiatives – everything from keyword rankings to traffic, and conversions.
 Make sure you get each item checked off the list below!

-What are your broader business goals and how can they tie back to content marketing specifically?
+What are your broader business goals and how can they tie back to content marketing for B2B specifically?
 What does your business want to achieve in the next year or so?

 Whether your goals are around building thought leadership and brand awareness, generating new leads, nurturing existing leads, or even reaching a broader audience, consider these goals to help guide your B2B content strategy.